GiantMolecularCloud/aplpy_plotting/README.md

 - call the plotting wrappers with `ap.xxxxx`

 ## known issues:
-- not all possible combinations of keyword arguments work (e.g. giving just vmin and vmax but not cmap).
+- Not all possible combinations of keyword arguments work (e.g. giving just vmin and vmax but not cmap).
-- channel maps: first channel to plot and step need to be given as channel number, giving velocity or frequency is not supported yet.
+- Channel maps: first channel to plot and step need to be given as channel number, giving velocity or frequency is not supported yet.
+- Channel map and map grids: color map has to be given twice.
+Once for using the correct one while plotting the panels and once again to draw the color bar in the last panel.
+Will be fixed soon!
 - The functions sometimes offer more parameters than listed in the inline help (`?ap.aplpy_channel_map`).
 These are options that I introduced for specific plots but didn't have the time yet to update the docstring.

 ## some examples: